Web8080/Medical_Imaging_AI_API_Research_Paper_and_web_app/README.md

 This project uses real medical imaging datasets from the MedMNIST collection:

-- **ChestMNIST**: 78,468 chest X-ray images from NIH-ChestXray14 dataset for multi-label disease classification
+- **ChestMNIST**: 112,120 chest X-ray images from NIH-ChestXray14 dataset for multi-label disease classification
-- **DermaMNIST**: 7,007 dermatoscopic images from HAM10000 dataset for skin lesion classification
+- **DermaMNIST**: 10,015 dermatoscopic images from HAM10000 dataset for skin lesion classification
-- **OCTMNIST**: 97,477 optical coherence tomography images for retinal disease diagnosis
+- **OCTMNIST**: 109,309 optical coherence tomography images for retinal disease diagnosis
-- **Additional datasets**: BRATS 2021, LIDC-IDRI, Medical Segmentation Decathlon (download scripts provided)
+- **Additional datasets**: BRATS 2021, LIDC-IDRI, Medical Segmentation Decathlon (download scripts provided, referenced for methodology development)

 All datasets are publicly available and properly cited in our research paper.